 Now more than ever, we need exceptional management and oversight from our School Committee.
 This school year faces unique roadblocks, as the school system attempts to return to "normal" while addressing educational and social-emotional challenges that arose during the pandemic.
 A significant number of families have left our school system, and many families and staff are concerned with the current situation.

-I'm running for School Committee at this difficult juncture because I believe I can make a real difference.
+I ran for School Committee at this difficult juncture because I believed I can make a real difference.
 My entire professional career has been spent leading complex organizations facing significant challenges, including as CEO of Beth Israel Deaconess Medical Center, Executive Director of the MWRA during the Boston Harbor cleanup, Chairman of Governor Dukakis’s Department of Public Utilities, and Director of Governor Bill Clinton’s Department of Energy in Arkansas.
 I have also served on both private and public sector boards and have worked with other directors and leaders of organizations to identify and implement needed changes.
 I have a record of working collaboratively and respectfully with governing bodies (including boards and commissions), staff, and constituents to accomplish meaningful progress.

 I have a deep personal interest in helping make our schools more effective, responsive, and collaborative.
 My two daughters attended the Newton public schools.
 I was tremendously impressed with the caliber and energy of their teachers and the impact they continue to have on my daughters.
 Indeed, several of the relationships fostered at that time – both with families and with teachers – have blossomed into lifetime friendships.
 And now my wife Farzana and I have been excited to see our little child Naim in kindergarten at Bowen School this year.